ismaelheinzelmann/INE5424/README.md

 ### Project Structure

-#### The project is organized in three main folders
+#### The project is organized in four main folders
 - client: The example client for the library test
+- config: The configuration files for the client
+- doc: The project documentation
 - lib: The library itself
-- doc: The project documentation

 #### The internal client and library structure is defined as: